pibooth/pibooth/docs/plugin.rst

 - ``state_<name>_enter``

-  Invoked one time when the state is activated.
+  Invoked one time when the state is activating.

 - ``state_<name>_do``

-  The ``do`` one is invoked in a loop until the state is switching to an other one.
+  Invoked in a loop until the state is switching to an other one.

 - ``state_<name>_validate``

-  Invoked in a loop, returns the name  of the next state.
+  Invoked in a loop, returns the name of the next state if all conditions are met (else retrun ``None``).

 - ``state_<name>_exit``

-  Invoked one time when the state is exited.
+  Invoked one time when the state is exiting.

 .. note:: The hooks specification define all arguments that can be used by the
-          hook, but in the implementation there is no need to defined arguments that are no used.
+          hook, but in the implementation there is no need to defined, in the function signature, the arguments not used in the code.

 Example #1 : Hello from plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^